Elephant's toothpaste

-Because it requires only a small number of ingredients and makes a "volcano of foam", this is a popular experiment for children to perform in school or at parties.
+Because it requires only a small number of ingredients and makes a "volcano of foam", it is a popular experiment for children to perform in school or at parties.

 Explanation

 Description

 About 50 ml of concentrated (>12%) hydrogen peroxide is first mixed with liquid soap or dishwashing detergent.
 Then, a catalyst, often around 10 ml potassium iodide solution or catalase from baker's yeast, is added to make the hydrogen peroxide decompose very quickly.
 Hydrogen peroxide breaks down into oxygen and water.
 As a small amount of hydrogen peroxide generates a large volume of oxygen, the oxygen quickly pushes out of the container.
 The soapy water traps the oxygen, creating bubbles, and turns into foam.
 About 5-10 drops of food coloring could also be added before the catalyst to dramatize the effect.
 How rapidly the reaction occurs will depend on the concentration of hydrogen peroxide used.

 Chemical explanation

 This experiment shows the catalyzed decomposition of hydrogen peroxide.
 Hydrogen peroxide (H2O2) decomposes into water and oxygen gas, which is in the form of foam, but normally the reaction is too slow to be easily perceived or measured: